EverNife/EveryDatabase/README.md

 ## Transactions

-Backends that implement `TransactionalStorage` run a unit of work atomically.
+Backends that implement `TransactionalStorage` run a unit of work atomically: every SQL dialect (including H2), MongoDB (replica set required) and in-memory (atomic, but no isolation) — local files don't.
 Repositories obtained from the scope share the transaction; it commits on success, rolls back on exception or an explicit `scope.rollback()`.

 ```java
 if (storage instanceof TransactionalStorage) {